School of Film and Photography

 The Master of Fine Arts Program in Science and Natural History Filmmaking

-The Master of Fine Arts Program in Science and Natural History Filmmaking at Montana State University is the largest and best known of only three programs in the world dedicated to this unique and rewarding field of filmmaking.
-Our mission is to provide filmmaking knowledge to students with formal education and experience in science, engineering and technology so they may create accurate, innovative, and exciting programs that advance the public understanding of science.
+The Master of Fine Arts Program in Science and Natural History Filmmaking at Montana State University is the largest and best known of only two programs in the world dedicated to this unique and rewarding field of filmmaking.
+Our mission is to train aspiring filmmakers with an interest and background in scientific disciplines to develop the creative, technical, and critical skills needed to create work that will contribute to the public understanding of science.
+The mission statement conveys the Program's emphasis on finding creative ways of expressing scientific information primarily through nonfiction filmmaking and related media.
+Scientific research is often based on innovation, and the faculty believe scientific media can and should challenge and transform traditional media models to work on more profoundly creative levels.

 Graduates have pursued successful careers as award-winning independent filmmakers, staff creators at major agencies and organizations, production leaders at major channels and streaming platforms, and channels including National Geographic, PBS, and the BBC, communications executives with foundations, NGOS, government agencies, and tenure-track and tenured professors at major universities.